Jacobian Scopes: token-level causal attributions in LLMs: Appendix

 As argued in the main text, Temperature Scope is more appropriate for time-series forecasting tasks, where the object of interest is the full next-step distribution rather than any individual token.
-We illustrate this distinction with a concrete example in \cref{fig:semantic_vs_temperature}.
+We illustrate this distinction with a concrete example in \cref{fig:JS_lorenz}.
 Conditioned on the first $T$ inputs, the model’s prediction for the $(T\!+\!1)$st state exhibits a bell-shaped distribution over approximately 20 numerical tokens, consistent with prior observations in \cite{liu-etal-2024-llms-learn}.
 The ground-truth value corresponds to only one of many plausible candidates within this distribution.

 Naively applying Semantic Scope with the ground-truth token (e.g.\ ``84'') as the target yields misleading attributions: the resulting influence map highlights only the inputs that increase the logit of ``84'', while ignoring the remaining tokens that collectively constitute the bell-shaped predictive distribution.
 As a result, the attribution fails to capture the model’s reasoning at the distributional level.
-Temperature Scope avoids this failure mode by attributing influence with respect to the predicted distribution as a whole, rather than any single outcome.
-This makes it better aligned with forecasting settings in which uncertainty and variability are intrinsic to the task.